tdongsi/SqlTests/octopress/source/_posts/2016-09-16-tutorial-dashboard-for-business-analytics.markdown

 	* What level of confidence in data sources?

-Dashboard layout: F is the most natural for web/desktop viewing.
+Dashboard layout: F layout is the most natural for web/desktop viewing.

 == Module 5 & 6: Tableau ==